Franz Reindl

 Franz Reindl (born 24 November 1954) is a retired professional ice hockey player who played in the German Bundesliga.
 He was born in Garmisch-Partenkirchen, West Germany.

 Reindl played for SC Riessersee his first 12 seasons of senior team hockey.
 His best offensive season was 1981-2 when he scored 102 points in 43 games.
 He finished his career playing four seasons with Star Bulls Rosenheim.

 Reindl won a bronze medal at the 1976 Winter Olympics playing for West Germany.
 He also played at the 1984 Canada Cup.

+He serverd as Head Coach of Germany for the 2004 World Cup of Hockey after former head coach Hans Zach stepped down after missing the Quarter Finals in the 2004 IIHF World Championship.